 It’s been a long and eventful eight years since this project was first hinted, but in a recent interview with Deadline, Lionsgate Television chairman Kevin Beggs has confirmed Bret Easton-Ellis’ transgressive satirical novel American Psycho is on track to receive its

 second fourth life as an upcoming TV series.

 “We’ve just wrapped up Dear White People which was a really good experience,” says Beggs.

-At this stage, it’s unclear what the story will centre on beyond wealthy, status + image obsessed, and sadistic New York investment banker Patrick Bateman, who struggles to rein in his murderous tendencies.
+At this stage, it’s unclear what the story will centre on beyond wealthy, status + image-obsessed, and sadistic New York investment banker Patrick Bateman, who struggles to rein in his murderous tendencies.
 In 2013, reports suggested such a series destined for FX would follow Bateman in his 50s grooming a protégé to satisfy their bloodlust; that pitch is obviously no longer the case.
-Similarly, both on-screen and off-screen talent have yet to be announced (including the degree of Easton-Ellis’ involvement).
+Similarly, both on-screen and off-screen talent has yet to be announced (including the degree of Easton-Ellis’ involvement).

 Originally published in 1991, American Psycho was first adapted for film a decade later by director Mary Harron, who penned the screenplay in collaboration with Guinevere Turner.
 Starring Christian Bale, Willem Defoe, and Jared Leto, after the outrage settled, it cemented itself as one of modern cinema’s most iconic works.

 Of course, subsequent efforts to expand on the Easton-Ellis-verse have yielded, shall we say… varying results.
 American Psycho 2 – a direct-to-video sequel helmed by Morgan J. Freeman and starring Mila Kunis – was famously derided by fans, critics, Kunis herself, as well as being denounced by Easton-Ellis.

 “When I did the second one, I didn’t know it would be American Psycho 2,” admits Kunis.